Transcendent-Tapir/Spectral-Sleuths/index.md

 __**NEW**__

-Important parts of being an investigator:
+Important parts of being an investigator (answer 3):

 - What drives you to investigate
 - What skills you have